 - Community Service – Volunteer shift must be at least four consecutive hours or be 4 hours over a period of time doing the same activity (e.g. tutoring at the library).
 Focus on meaningful service projects which avoid administrative dues, such as assisting with registrations or mail-outs.

-- Lecture Series – Attend 3 lectures through the McCombs VIP Distinguished Speaker Series, the Ethics and Corporate Responsibility Speakers Series, Student Activities Leadership and Ethics Institute series, 321L or other lectures not listed.
+- Lecture Series – Attend 3 lectures through the McCombs VIP Distinguished Speaker Series, the Ethics and Corporate Responsibility Speakers Series, Student Activities Leadership and Ethics Institute series, MAN 337 (formerly 321L) or other lectures not listed.

-- Other Activity – Examples include participation in an internship, work-study or a full-time job.
-We recommend seeking pre-approval prior to submitting an “other” activity.
+- Other Activity – Examples include a special event hosted by Leadership Program, participation in an internship, work-study or a full-time job.
+Please seek pre-approval prior to submitting an “other” activity.

 Try to stretch yourself – read a book on leadership for the first time, or participate in a new community service project.
 Also, keep an eye out for emails from the Leadership Program for opportunities for Leadership Development Activity (LDA) credit.

-1. Attendance at LP Events - All 4 Year participants of the program must attend and write reflections for 6 of the 8 LP Events offered during their time at McCombs.
-All 3 Year participants of the program must attend and write reflections for 5 of the 6 LP Events offered during their time at McCombs.
+1. Attendance at LP Events - All participants of the program must attend and write reflections for the LP Events offered during their time at McCombs.

 2. Excused Cancellation- In the event you cannot attend a required program or have a last minute cancellation to an already registered event, only the following excused cancellations will be accepted: religious observances, sudden illness, death in the family or another situation determined on a case by case basis.
-Due to the time and cost in planning programs, registration for an event implies attendance.
-Event cancellations will not be accepted unless they reflect an excused absence.
-Repetitive unexcused cancellations or no-shows may affect a student’s continued participation the program.
+Registration for an event means you have committed to attend.
+Unexcused cancellations or no-shows may affect a student’s continued participation the program.

-4. Tracker System - All students must upload LDA and LP Event reflections through the LP Tracker System.
+4. Reflection Submission Procedure - All students must upload LDA and LP Event reflections through the LP Page in Canvas (for students who started the program in 2016 or later) or LP Tracker System (for students who started in 2015 or before).
 Please upload reflections within a week of completing the LDA or LP Event.
-The due date for all reflections will be the last class day of the Spring semester.
+The due date for the 3 fall reflections is December 1 and the 3 spring reflections are due May 1.

 6. Study Abroad – If you study abroad during a fall or spring semester, your study abroad experience will count as your LP Event for the semester.
 Students will still be required to complete the same amount of LP Events depending on their track in the program.